yashjais/Blog-UI/README.md

 ## Blog-UI

 Blog-UI is a Front-End centric project.
 Made using React-Redux, it is fast and elegant.
 It is fetching data from the JSONPlaceholder site.
 Designing tools used in this project are Reactstrap and bootstrap.
+This site is responsive.

 ## Dependencies